Tsunghao-C/Common-Course/Born2beRoot/Cheatsheet.md

 -  Password: WPpassword

 1. MariaDB is an open-source relational database management system (RDBMS) that is a fork of MySQL.
-After MySQL was acquired by Oracle, Maria
+After MySQL was acquired by Oracle, Maria aims to remain free and open-source while maintaining compatibility with MySQL, ensuring a drop-in replacement for MySQL users.
+2. Comparison to Similar Services

 |------------------------|------------------------------------------|-----------------------------------|---------------------------------------------|-------------------------------|
 | License                | GPL, LGPL, BSD                           | GPL                               | PostgreSQL License                          | Public Domain                 |
 | Open Source            | Yes                                      | Yes                               | Yes                                         | Yes                           |